Neidley/Neidley.github.io/_posts/2018-01-17-in-defense-of-the-last-jedi.md

 title: In Defense of "The Last Jedi"
 ---

-Star Wars is at its' best when it shows you something new.
+Star Wars is at it's best when it shows you something new.
 When Obi-Wan disappeared out of thin air.
 "You're all clear, kid!
 Now let's blow this thing and go home!"
 When Qui-Gon and Obi-Wan fought Darth Maul.